synthead/timex-datalink-toebes-tutorials/README.md

 ## Highlighting in Vim

-To make ZSM be highlighted correctly in Vim, set the syntax to "asm", like so:
+To make ZSM files be highlighted correctly in Vim, set the syntax to "asm", like so:

 ```vimrc
 :syntax=asm